 Туре Behaviour or action displayed during the incident Assault - no weapon Actual or attempted physical attack: strike touch or applies force without a weapon, either directly or indirectly upon a person.
-Assault - weapon Actual or attempted physical attack strike touch or applies force
+Assault - weapon Actual or attempted physical attackstriketouch or

-Туре Behaviour or action displayed during the incident with a weapon, either directly or indirectly upon a person.
-Health and Safety Any event where the person requires first aid or medical attention due to: • physical or psychological injury • stress reaction illnessdiseaseor exposure Self-Harm Any incident where a person causes or indicates deliberate injury to themselves Property Any incident where a person causes property damage to furniture or office equipment within the Site Abuse The use of language: to insult or cause offence including racially or religiously motivated abuse Behaviour Any incident where a customer acts in a counterproductive manner, including: • offensive language • gestures • refusal to leave or disruptive on premises • excessive contacts • intimidation/coercion • harassment and stalking
+Туре Behaviour or action displayed during the incident applies force with a weapon, either directly or indirectly upon a person.
+Any event where the person requires first aid or medical attention due to: Health and Safety physical or psychological injury stress reaction illness disease or exposure Self-Harm Any incident where a person causes or indicates deliberate injury to themselves Property Any incident where a person causes property damage to furniture or office equipment within the Site Abuse to insult or cause offence including racially or religiously motivated abuse Behaviour Any incident where a customer acts in a counterproductive manner, including: offensive language gestures refusal to leave or disruptive on premises excessive contacts intimidation/coercion harassment and stalking